Unions still hard to reach, affiliates can’t take it anymore: “Covid has a really good back”

 Since the health crisis, the unions have, like the majority of companies, introduced teleworking for part of the staff.
 Hours have been reduced by half (opening only in the morning), telephone numbers and email addresses have been made available to maintain contact with union members.
 However, the interaction is one-way as it is rare to get feedback from the secretariats.

 Maxime is disgusted: In the end they fight for our rights but they don’t respect us.
 We pay for this service, in addition“, he is indignant.
-According to him, it was during the health crisis that the follow-up of files deteriorated sharply: They don’t give a damn about us, the Covid has a really good back.
+According to him, it was during the health crisis that the follow-up of files deteriorated sharply: They don’t give a damn regarding us, the Covid has a really good back.

 “We hire, we train, then people leave”